abdul4rehman215/SOC-SOAR-ECOSYSTEM-AWS/22-learning-projects/02-threat-hunting-module-exploration/README.md

 It is one of the clearest signs of a stronger, more mature security operation — one that does not only respond to incidents, but actively looks for threats before they fully surface.

 ---

-## 🏁 Exploration Status

-✅ Threat Hunting module explored from a SOC perspective ✅ Event-level and dashboard-level hunting visibility reviewed ✅ MITRE, agent, and behavioral context explored
-✅ Practical SOC hunting use cases documented
-✅ Benefits and learning outcomes captured
-✅ Ready as a learning-focused module exploration project